Arslan240/demp-repo/README.md

     '-m' if we want to add the description of that commit we then add another , -m "description of the commit".

 4- git push origin master = this is something I have no idea what it is.

+    ##GIT BRANCHING

+Git branching is a technique where we create a branch at a certain point of our repository progress.
+This is separate from the main branch and we merge them later  at a point where we want it to merge.
+    This is used when we want to develope a feature in our app but we don't want to add it to our main branch/ production app unless it is completely bug free.
+So we develope it on the side and then merge it into our main branch.

+5- git branch = this command will show you the total branches in the repository and there will be a '*' before the name of the branch in which you currently are.

+    ##Creating a new branch

+6- git checkout -b description/name = git checkout is actually the command that is used to switch between branches, but when we add -b it means create a new branch. and add name as feature/description.

+    ##Changing branches

+7- git checkout branchName = this command will switch between branches.